Table of Contents

-Typically, captions are placed in the lower center of the screen but should be moved when important visual elements – like a speakers name – appear in the video.
+Typically, closed captions are placed in the lower center of the screen but should be moved when important visual elements – like a speakers name – appear in the video.

-Captions should also go away when there is a pause or silence in the audio.
+Closed captions should also go away when there is a pause or silence in the audio.